jimmysoh/api-transaction-rollback/README.md

 #api-transaction-rollback

-A module that provides an automatic rollback feature should any API call within series of API calls (transaction) throw an error.
+A module that provides an automatic rollback feature should any API call within a series of API calls (transaction) throw an error.

 ## Installation